 There’s no reason why this shouldn’t be a Super-Takumar 28mm f3.5.
 They’re inexpensive, and both the build quality and image quality are great.

-You’ll then have both for all the other Super-Takumars you buy in the future.
+You’ll then have all you need for all the other Super-Takumars you buy in the future.

 They’re not called Super for nothing, you know. 🙂